Necromanticz/Necromanticz/README.md

 Aorta or Syn if you wanna . chronic offtabber .
-I'll be moving around the map fairly often
+I'll be moving around the map fairly often but tend to stay in populated areas
 friends please don't purposely sexualise Leon in front of Me , thanks.

 hypersharing yume !! **familial** for Leon Kennedy , **queerplatonic** for Infected/Kasper